s3cur3/parameterized_test/README.md

-both internally and to customers—for instance, in a table describing shipping costs based on how much a customer spends, where they're located, whether they've bought a promotional product, etc. This means example tests can often be initially created by pulling directly from a requirements document that your product folks provided, and the product folks can later read the tests (or at least the examples table) if they want to verify the behavior of the system.
+both internally and to customers—for instance, in a table describing shipping costs based on how much a customer spends, where they're located, whether they've bought a promotional product, etc. This means parameterized tests can often be initially created by pulling directly from a requirements document that your product folks provide, and the product folks can later read the tests (or at least the parameters table) if they want to verify the behavior of the system.

 ### Example tests versus property tests